FATEH-Z-FENNI/R.O.S-Rubik-Operating-System/README.md

 "It is the end of the motherboard, Intel processors and NVIDIA GPU as we know them and know the industry associated with them

-Do you think this is achievable, and who wants to participate
+Do you think this is achievable, and who wants to participate.!?